Iranian Biology Olympiad

 Iranian Biology Olympiad (IrBO) is an annual multistage competition for Iranian high school students of the age of 17-18 in the field of biology.
 The first Iranian Biology Olympiad was launched under the auspices of the Ministry of Education, Iran in 1999.
-Since then, the four winners of the national competitions participate regularly yearly in the International Biology Olympiad (IBO), in which IrBO is a regular member and participant.
+Since then, the four winners of the national competitions participate regularly in the International Biology Olympiad (IBO), in which IrBO is a regular member and participant.
 In Iranian Biology Olympiad individuals compete for their achievements in both theory and practice.

 Aims

 IrBO tried to challenge and stimulate gifted students to expand their talents and to promote their career as biologists.

 History

 IrBO was found in 1998, when Mohammad Karamudini, a biology educationist participated in the 9th IBO held in Kiel, Germany, as an observer from Iran.
 Here are the results for Iranian team in IBO competitions: